Nobody is Perfect

 Incidentally, as an aside, the book that prompted me to start questioning my own thoughts was “99.9% is Hypothesis”.

-Therefore, when someone speaks, they should do so accepting that the listener may not understand, taking into account the listener’s interpretation, knowledge, and abilities.
+Therefore, when speaking, one must accept that the listener may not understand, considering their interpretation, knowledge, and abilities.

 Support what you believe to be correct with data.